-My honest first impression was, “this dude must have it dialed in” thanks to the 4 outriggers equipping his 16’ Carolina bay boat.
-The boat also features a trolling motor, expansive tarp for sun cover, coolers, and sitting space for larger groups- all in all, it’s the total package.
+My honest first impression was, “this dude must have it dialed in” thanks to the four outriggers equipping his 16’ Carolina bay boat.
+The boat also features a trolling motor, expansive tarp for sun cover, coolers, and sitting space for larger groups.
+All in all, it’s the total package.

 The lake was water-skier flat as we got on plane for our 30 second run to the southeast corner of the lake.
 Bryan instantly spotted great marks on his Lowrance HDS7 and directed Attison and me to the bow to fan cast with some hefty gold spoons.

 Bryan told us lucky groups can see the redfish hit while catching them on topwater lures.
 He also suggested we prepare for some pretty vicious bites, saying that clients sometimes nearly lose hold of the rod when reds hit near the surface.

 White knuckling our rods after Bryan’s cautionary tale, we fan casted through first light, but with no luck.
 Bryan said he was marking redfish deeper and brought out the big guns.
 We could tell he had done this freshwater redfish thing a time or two.
 As soon as we had holstered our rods, Bryan was already fishing 4 lines wide at his target depth at his target speed, marking chunky reds on the Lowrance left and right.

 It was a matter of when not if, and after a few small (top secret) tweaks, our rods were bowing to angry freshwater redfish.